 When choosing your hardware configuration we recommend at least the following requirements:

-- CPU: the nodes run best on an Intel CPU with at least two cores, if running a collator we would recommend doubling to at least 4.
+- CPU: the nodes run best on an Intel CPU with at least 4 cores.

-- Memory: make sure to have at least 2 Gb of RAM, when running a collator aim for 6 Gb.
+- Memory: make sure to have at least 6 Gb of RAM.

-- Storage: a full node will need at least 50 Gb of storage on a fast SSD, for collators please have at least 100 Gb available.
+- Storage: a full node will need at least 200 Gb of storage on a fast SSD, for collators prepare some buffer.